zamirnbenn-lab/pfSense-homelab/docs/setup/pfsense-setup.md

 ### WAN / Internet Connectivity

-I tested external connectivity from pfSense by pinging a public IP address: ping 8.8.8.8
+I tested external connectivity from pfSense by pinging a public IP address: 'ping 8.8.8.8'

 The test was successful: